evykassirer/notes/cs241/class_notes.md

 - then we just reverse the roles of "from" and "to"
 - once again, this requires a program stop

-This scheme is no susceptible to fragmentation: when memory is copied over it can be copied into continuous blocks.
+This scheme is not susceptible to fragmentation: when memory is copied over it can be copied into continuous blocks.
 This is also a trash compactor.
 However, only half of the heap can be used at any given time.